The Struggles Women Face in Friendships, Based On Their Myers-Briggs® Personality Types

 INTP women are analytical and creative thinkers who love to tackle complex problems.
 They are constantly gathering new information, coming up with thoughtful questions and ideas, and exploring different perspectives.
 But they can also be uncertain, shy, and private – all qualities that can create roadblocks for them when they’re trying to make friends.

 Contrary to popular opinion, INTPs do enjoy talking, but specifically about their areas of interest.
 If they go birdwatching, they probably know everything about the species of birds in their region.
 If they are interested in physics, they can go on for hours about the theories and implications of quantum mechanics.
 Yet they know that these areas of interests can sometimes result in a “checked out” expression on a potential friend’s face.
-Thus they tend to keep a lot of their thoughts inside, unless given an open invitation.
+So they tend to keep a lot of their thoughts inside, unless given an open invitation.
 Creating rapport, smiling warmly in response to what someone is saying, and creating friendly chit-chat is a lot more challenging for INTPs than jumping right into the deep end of a theory or intellectual topic.

 INTP women can also easily feel rejected and overwhelmed in social situations.
 Many times they want to find good friends, but inserting themselves into an established group can be intimidating and exhausting.
 And INTPs tend to feel a bit uncertain about how they appear to others, worried that they’re doing it “wrong” and thus interpreting small signs (someone turning away, or laughing with someone else) as a sign that they don’t fit in or are being rejected.

-INTPs should remember that it’s ok to move at their own pace when it comes to friendships.
+INTPs should remember that it’s okay to move at their own pace when it comes to friendships.
 They may find it helpful to start small, like joining a club or group activity that has shared interests.
 Once they feel comfortable, INTPs can gradually introduce themselves more and open up further.
 And when they feel insecure, remind themselves that they are just as deserving of friendships as anyone else and that someone will appreciate their curiosity, intellectual prowess, and creativity.

 Discover more about INTPs: The Childhood Struggles of INTPs